webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 A User Agent is not required to support multiple records.
 A User Agent MAY ignore the `rs` field.
 If a record size is unchecked, decryption will fail with high probability for all valid cases.
-However, decryption will succeed if the push message contains a single record from a longer truncated message.
-Given that an Application Server is prohibited from generating such a message, this is not considered a serious risk.
+The padding delimiter octet MUST be checked, values other than 0x02 MUST cause the message to be discarded.

 # Push Message Encryption Example {#example}